projectchrono/chrono/doxygen/documentation/module_cascade/module_cascade_installation.md

 2. Set the `ENABLE_MODULE_CASCADE` as 'on', then press 'Configure' (to refresh the variable list)

-3. Set the `CH_CASCADE_DIR` to the path where you have your OpenCASCADE SDK (the one that has inc/, src/, etc. subdirectories), for example it could be `D:/OpenCASCADE6.9.0/opencascade-6.9.0`
+3. Set the `CASCADE_ROOT` to the path where you have your OpenCASCADE SDK (the one that has inc/, src/, etc. subdirectories), for example it could be `D:/OpenCASCADE6.9.0/opencascade-6.9.0`

-4. If prompted, also set the `CH_CASCADE_LIBDIR` to the path where the OpenCASCADE libraries are located.
+4. If prompted, also set the `CASCADE_LIBDIR` to the path where the OpenCASCADE libraries are located.
 Depending on your version of OpenCASCADE, this could be `D:/OpenCASCADE6.9.0/opencascade-6.9.0/win64/vc10/lib`, or `D:/OpenCASCADE6.9.0/opencascade-6.9.0/win32/vc10/lib`, or `D:/OpenCASCADE6.9.0/opencascade-6.9.0/win64/vc12/lib`, etc.